jameschandler1/m-project-2/README.md

 # m-project-2

 A lightweight to-do web app where users can manage tasks by category.
 Users can create, view, update, and delete tasks.
 Each task has a title, description, due date, and category.
 Includes secure user authentication and persistent task storage.
+Contains two frontends one is React.js and the other is Solid.js.
+We also Have two backends one is Node based the other is Python (flask).
+All frontends and Backends are interchangeable, meaning they fullfill the same contracts.
+Currently only one backend can run at a time, which will be updated soon.

 ## Overview